Clemson University

 Clemson University (/ˈklɛmp.sən, ˈklɛm.zən/) is a public land-grant research university near Clemson, South Carolina, United States.
 Founded in 1889, Clemson is the second-largest university by enrollment in South Carolina.
-For the fall 2023 semester, the university enrolled a total of 22,875 undergraduate students and 5,872 graduate students, and the student/faculty ratio was 15:1.
+For the fall 2025 semester, the university enrolled a total of 24,060 undergraduate students and 5,485 graduate students, and the student/faculty ratio was 16:1.

 Clemson's 1400 acre campus is in the foothills of the Blue Ridge Mountains.
 The campus now borders Lake Hartwell, which was formed by the dam completed in 1962.

-Clemson University consists of nine colleges: Agriculture, Forestry and Life Sciences; Architecture, Art and Construction; Arts and Humanities; Behavioral, Social and Health Sciences; Engineering, Computing and Applied Sciences; Education; The Wilbur O. and Ann Powers College of Business; Veterinary Science; and Science.
+Clemson University consists of nine colleges: Agriculture, Forestry and Life Sciences; Architecture, Art and Construction; Arts and Humanities; Behavioral, Social and Health Sciences; Engineering, Computing and Applied Sciences; Education; the Wilbur O. and Ann Powers College of Business; the Harvey S. Peeler Jr. College of Veterinary Medicine; and Science.
 Clemson University is classified among "R1: Doctoral Universities – Very high research activity."

 History

 Beginnings

 Fort Hill, photographed in 1887, was the home of John C. Calhoun and later Thomas Green Clemson and is at the center of the university campus.

 Thomas Green Clemson, the university's founder, came to the foothills of South Carolina in 1838, when he married Anna Maria Calhoun, daughter of John C. Calhoun, the South Carolina politician and seventh U.S. Vice President.
 Through the Calhoun family, Clemson became an owner of enslaved persons on the family plantation that was to become the heart of the future university.
 When Clemson died on April 6, 1888, he bequeathed the Fort Hill plantation and most of his estate, which he inherited from his wife, in his will to be used to establish a college that would teach scientific agriculture and the mechanical arts to South Carolinians.
 His decision was largely influenced by the future South Carolina Governor Benjamin Tillman.
 Tillman lobbied the South Carolina General Assembly to create the school as an agricultural institution for the state, and the resolution passed by only one vote.

 In his will, Clemson explicitly stated he wanted the school to be modeled after what is now Mississippi State University.